How to boost your immunity while self-isolating

-The biggest change our bodies notice in the winter is the change not just in weather but also light levels.
-Even when it’s sunny, the angle of the Earth to the Sun means it’s not possible for us in the UK to absorb the required amount of Vitamin D from sunshine.
+The biggest change our bodies notice while we’re inside more is the change in light levels as not possible for us to absorb the required amount of Vitamin D from sunshine.
 And Vitamin D is an immunity hero.
 “It’s an immune-regulatory vitamin and if you don’t get enough you are more susceptible to illness,” explains nutritionist Karen Alexander.
-“I would recommend 1000u a day starting from September at least through to April.”
+“I would recommend 1000u a day.”

 As well as upping our Vitamin D levels we also need to ensure we are getting enough Vitamin C. Sarah adds, “Vitamin C is extremely helpful when fighting infection, so at the first sign of a cold be sure to increase your intake by eating plenty of berries, citrus fruits, papayas, broccoli and red peppers which will help keep you protected.”
 A good supplement will also ensure you are getting enough.
 Vitamin C is also important as it helps the body access ‘unlock’ other nutrients from our foods too.

 In recent years, the link between our gut health and our overall health has been firmly established.
 “Around 80 per cent of our immune system is in the gut, so if you have an overgrowth of bad bacteria your immune system will take a knock and you will be more susceptible to viruses,” says Karen.
 So making sure you include a probiotic, in tablet or powder form, and foods which encourage the good bacteria we need is sensible in the winter months.
 Fermented foods like Sauerkraut and kombucha also help good bacteria thrive.

 It can seem strange but if you want to boost your immunity then it’s worth including an Omega-3 based supplement in your diet.
 “Omega-3 supplements are particularly useful for supporting our immune system, as they contain the strongest immune-enhancing properties and enhance the functioning of immune cells,” confirms Amy.